bankonme/aplud/README.md

 Runtime Problems
 ----------------

-* Parted Failed 'device is busy' : Aplud tries hard to circumvent automounter programs.
+* fdisk fails with 'device is busy' : Aplud tries hard to circumvent automounter programs.
 Anyway you should wait some seconds after plugging your USB pendrive, then launch aplud.

 * The resulting USB pendrive may be stuck with "MBR" message.
 Retry aplud on it.